Escape to a different point of view

 Since our depraved criminal neighbors have poisoned our air, we go out for it.
 Herkimer Post blog mistress Linda Kaidan sits on the grass along Pleasant Avenue, writing.
 She sometimes hears the most astounding things:

-Rear yard is constantly smothered in poison with a hand fogger from direction of adjacent to Sykes Gang parking lot–334 Pleasant Avenue and 341 Eureka Avenue.
+Rear yard is constantly smothered in poison with a hand fogger from direction of adjacent to the Sykes Gang parking lot–334 Pleasant Avenue and 341 Eureka Avenue.
 All insects and birds dead or gone.

 9/24 Multiple – 1920 hrs most recent